DKapin/wp-spin/README.md

 FLAGS
-  -f, --force                      Force initialization even if directory exists -s, --site-name=<value>          Site name/alias to register for easy reference with --site flag -w, --wordpress-version=<value>  [default: latest] WordPress version to install (e.g., 6.2, 5.9.3, latest).
-Use
+  -f, --force                      Force initialization even if directory exists -s, --site-name=<value>          Site name/alias to register for easy reference with --site flag -w, --wordpress-version=<value>  [default: latest] WordPress version to install (e.g., 6.2, 5.9.3, latest)
-                                   specific version numbers like "6.4.2" for a precise release, or "latest" for the most recent version.

 DESCRIPTION
-  Initialize a new WordPress project with your choice of WordPress version
+  Initialize a new WordPress project with your choice of WordPress version.
+The site name/alias can be used with the --site flag in other commands.

 EXAMPLES
   $ wp-spin init my-wordpress-site                             # Uses latest WordPress version